envoyproxy/learnenvoy/_articles/routing-basics.md

 ## Configuring listeners

-Listener configuration can be declared statically in the bootstrap config, or dynamically via LDS.
 The following static configuration defines one listener, with some filters that map to two different services.

 ```yaml
 listeners: